KWDB/docs/en/sql-reference/dml/relational-db/relational-insert.md

 ## Privileges

-The user must have been granted the `INSERT` privilege on the specified table(s).
+The user must be a member of the `admin` role or have been granted the `INSERT` privilege on the specified table(s).
 To use the `INSERT ON CONFLICT` and `ON CONFLICT DO UPDATE` clauses, the user must also have been granted the `SELECT` and `UPDATE` privileges on the specified table(s).

 ## Syntax